Brazil–United States cotton dispute: Resulting Legislation

-Under the latest version of the U.S. farm bill, cotton will have the lowest subsidies of all U.S. field crops when it used to have the highest.
+Under a 2015 version of the U.S. farm bill, cotton would have the lowest subsidies of all U.S. field crops when it used to have the highest.
 The Senate and House versions of this bill will eliminate multiple aspects of U.S. cotton subsidies, including direct-payments to farmers counter-cyclical payments.
 The intention of both of these policies is to increase farmers' income when the price of cotton drops.

 However, U.S. cotton farmers will still be protected to an extent.
 The House and Senate bills include the Stacked Income Protection Program (STAX), which serves as a form of income protection for the farmers.

 STAX guarantees cotton farmers that they will receive between 70% and 90% of the expected revenue for their area which is determined by the United States Department of Agriculture (USDA).
 Federal subsidies cover 80% of the premiums for this insurance program.
 According to the Congressional Budget Office, the estimated cost of this program is $3.29 billion.
 The farm bill contains no limit to the payout that any individual cotton farmer can receive under the STAX program.

 Brazil also agreed to not motion new WTO retaliatory sanctions against U.S. cotton programs while the current farm bill is in action or “against agricultural export guarantees.”